A NEW HOME FOR PITTSBURGH’S SOCCER HISTORY

 The Hounds debut season in 1999 provided a 4th place finish.
 They made the quarterfinals in 2001 and had their bellwether season in 2003 when they went 15-9-4 to finish in 3rd in the Northeast Division, while their forward Thiago Martins won the scoring title and Most Valuable Player Award.

-Despite some financial struggles, and taking a year sabbatical in 2007, the Riverhounds franchise continued on.
+Despite some financial struggles, and taking a year sabbatical in 2007, the Riverhounds franchise has managed to continued on.

-First by creating its Developmental Academy, then in 2013, beginning a new era with the opening of Highmark Stadium on Pittsburgh’s South Side, at Station Square.
+The Hounds created its youth programs and Developmental Academy in 2007, then by 2013, the club embarked into a new era with the opening of Highmark Stadium on Pittsburgh’s South Side, at Station Square.

-The Hounds enjoyed a successful inaugural season at Highmark Stadium, featuring the USL’s leading scoring tandem of Jose Angulo (Golden Boot winner with 15 goals) and Matt Dallman (league’s top assist man with 12).
+The Hounds enjoyed a successful inaugural season at Highmark Stadium, with bump in attendance numbers as the team featured the USL’s leading scoring tandem of Jose Angulo (Golden Boot winner with 15 goals) and Matt Dallman (league’s top assist man with 12).

 PITTSBURGH RIVERHOUNDS LOGOS OVER THE YEARS